39 Caregiver skills for CV

 Soft Proficiences

-Here are the top nursing aptitudes that signal your ability to work effectively with colleagues and patients and adapt to challenging situations:
+Here are the top aptitudes of a caregiver that signal your ability to work effectively with colleagues and patients and adapt to challenging situations:

 1. Interpersonal Competence